AnthonyLedru/fdf/README.md

 - Zoom (X, Y)
 - Translation (X, Y)
-- Change the height
+- Change the height (Z)
 - Color palette in argument
 - Color gradient between 2 points of different height

-Controles are show in the side menu
+Controls are show in the side menu

 ## Compilation